-Court Appointed Special Advocates Program, known as CASA, is an exceptional program in which you would have the opportunity to serve as "A Child's Voice in Court".
-The CASA is appointed by a judge to advocate for the long-term best interest of a child who has been a victim of abuse and/or neglect.
+...Change a Child's Story Court Appointed Special Advocates Program, known as CASA, is a program in which you would have the opportunity to serve as "A Child's Voice in Court".
+The CASA is appointed by a judge to advocate for the long-term best interest of a child who has experienced abuse and/or neglect.
 While situations vary, all children we serve have the need for stability and the right to permanency.
-CASAs regularly meet or speak with the child, family, foster family, DHS case manager, service providers, therapist, teachers, relatives, attorneys and others involved in that child’s life.
+CASA Advocates regularly meet or speak with the child, family, foster family, DHS case manager, service providers, therapist, teachers, relatives, attorneys and others involved in that child’s life.

 Special education and expertise is not required; what is needed is an ability to work with people and communicate effectively, both verbally and in written form.
 All applicants will complete a personal interview and must pass a complete background check in order to work with a child.
 Applicants will receive 30 hours of mandatory pre-service training about the child welfare system, working with children and families and the CASA roles of investigator, facilitator, reporter and monitor.
-Once assigned to a case, the time commitment is more flexible; CASAs average 5-10 hours each month on a case.
+Once assigned to a case CASAs average 8-12 hours each month volunteering.

 This is the simple act of person helping person and making an extraordinary difference.

 About 6th Judicial District - Cedar Rapids CASA Program

 411 3rd St SE, Suite 720, Cedar Rapids, IA 52401, US

 The Iowa Court Appointed Special Advocate (CASA) Program commissions community volunteers to serve as an effective voice in court for abused and neglected children, strenghtening efforts to ensure that each child is living in a safe, permanent and nurturing home.

 Recruite and train community volunteers to advocate for abused and neglected children in juvenile court.